aimms/how-to/Articles/526/526-composite-exchange-database.rst

 To accomodate the column ``arcId`` in the datase table, an artificial element is created for each valid combination of ``(i_nodeFrom, i_nodeTo)`` and stored in the element parameter ``ep_backRef(i_nodeFrom, i_nodeTo)``.
 With this element parameter, writing to a database table in AIMMS is straightforward.
-First the datatable is declared in AIMMS as follows:
+First, the database table is declared in AIMMS as follows:

 .. code-block:: aimms
     :linenos: